NAA15

 • Visual issues that are caused by parts of the brain that control vision

-How many people have NAA15 -related neurodevelopmental syndrome?
+How many people have NAA15-related syndrome?

-As of 2023, about 66 people in the world with NAA15 -related neurodevelopmental syndrome have been described in medical research.
+As of 2023, about 66 people in the world with NAA15-related neurodevelopmental syndrome have been described in medical research.

 +